A Posteriori Error Estimate and Adaptivity for QM/MM Models of Crystalline Defects: Adaptive algorithm and numerical tests

-{\it Define QM interface:} We define the initial location of the QM ``interface" based on $\LQM$.
+{\it Define QM interface:} We define the QM interface based on $\LQM$.
 A scalar function $\varphi$ defined on $\mathcal{N}_{\rm est}$ is constructed such that the current QM interface is a zero contour of $\varphi$.
 In particular, we first find the geometric relationship between $\mathcal{N}_{\rm est}$ and $\LQM$, and then let $\varphi=-1$ when the nodes in $\mathcal{N}_{\rm est}$ belong to the inside QM region, otherwise $\varphi=1$.
-As a result, the zero contour is generated automatically (cf. Figure~\ref{fig:refine}).
-We note that how to define the QM ``interface" rigorously is not essential since the construction of $\varphi$ is independent of it.
+As a result, the zero contour of $\varphi$ can be generated automatically (cf. Figure~\ref{fig:refine}).